SecHex/SecHex-Spoofy/README.md

 **Windows 11** Version 10.0.22621 Build 22621 ✅
 **Windows 10** Version 22H2 Build 19045.2965 ✅

+I am currently still learning, and the spoofer is far from being 100% perfect.
+But I'm doing my best.

 # How to use
 + **Clone the Tool.**